MagedMohamedTurk/Turbomachinery-Rotors-Balancing/docs/source/primer.rst

         +-----------------------+-----------------------+

-Wkhere :math:`F_{unbalance}` is the centerifugal force generated due to the eccentricty of CG off the CR by the amount of distance r and can be calculated from the equation:
+Where :math:`F_{unbalance}` is the centerifugal force generated due to the eccentricty of CG off the CR by the amount of distance r and can be calculated from the equation:

 .. math:: F_{unbalance} = m\cdot\omega^2\cdot r
    :label: centerifugal